 / Characteristics of a good quality brick:-

-How to check quality of bricks on site:-
+How to check the quality of bricks on site:-

 1. Uniform Color, Size, and Shape:

-A good quality of bricks should be well burnt and have a color of rich red or Copper color, any other color other than above resembles that brick is under burnt or over-burnt.
+A good quality of bricks should be well burnt and have a colour of rich red or Copper colour, any other colour other than above resembles that brick is under burnt or over-burnt.
 If bricks are over or under-burnt, then it loses it shape.

 Brick should be uniform in size it shouldn’t have any bulks on edges.

-More the bulks need more mortar it ultimately increases the cost of a building.
+More the bulking in brick needs more mortar.
+It ultimately increases the cost of a building.
 A good brick should be sharp at edges.

 A good quality of bricks should have an accurate dimension whereas +/- 3 tolerance is allowed.

-Scratch the brick using your fingernails.
-A good brick should not show any impression of a fingernail on the brick.
+Best quality of brick should resist the scratches against sharp things.
+Scratch the brick using your fingernail or sharp tool.
+A good brick should not show any impression or scratch of a fingernail on the brick.

 Break the brick and examine it.
 A good quality brick should be homogeneous, compact and with zero lumps.

 A good brick should absorb less than 20% of water when it is immersed in water for 24hrs.
-If the brick absorbs more than allowable limit.
+If the brick absorbs more than the allowable limit.
 It absorbs water from cement mortar during its bonding.
-This eventually affects the brick bonding strength,
+This eventually affects the brick bonding strength.

 To test the water absorption follow the below procedure: